jsbuzz/react-signal/README.md

 # react-signal
-Communication and state management library for React
+Communication and state management library for React.

+Currently being developed as part of a demo project hosted here: https://github.com/jsbuzz/todo-react-signal

 ## Create Namespaces
 Namespaces manage state and facilitate publishing and subscribing to events.